Software Architecture¶

 The NRDK software architecture is designed around modular components which can be assembled by dependency injection via hydra.

-library hosts common, stable implementations of each component; experimental "research" components should be implemented in separate repositories, and only merged once stable and ready to publish.
+In addition to the core framework and specification, the nrdk library hosts common, stable implementations of each component; experimental "research" components should be implemented in separate repositories, and only merged once stable and ready to publish.

 Core Framework¶

-The NRDK framework is based on Pytorch Lightning, and centered around a core NRDKLightningModule
+The NRDK framework is based on Pytorch Lightning, and centered around a core NRDKLightningModule.

 Tip

-The core framework can be completely bypassed if you wish; simply use the data loading, preprocessing, and training objectives without using the high level control flow provided in nrdk.framework
+The core framework can be completely bypassed if you wish; simply use the data loading, preprocessing, and training objectives without using the high level control flow provided in nrdk.framework.

 -